arnarg/codedbearder.com/content/posts/nixos-terramaster-f2-221.md

 services.plex.enable = true;
 # If you have enabled the firewall
-# It will open TCP port 32400 in your firewall
+# It will open necessary ports in your firewall
 service.ples.openFirewall = true;
 ```

 After getting a Plex Pass subscription and turning on hardware transcoding for this server I can transcode videos with very low CPU utilization.

+## Conclusion

+I've really enjoyed having this setup.
+After setting it up initially I've barely had to touch it and I can run automatic updates and trust that they won't mess up the system completely (I can always rollback the whole system).
+Since this experiment went so well I've also started using NixOS on my workstation and [nix-darwin][9] on my work macbook.

+You can find my full NixOS configuration for my NAS [here][10].

 [1]: https://www.terra-master.com/global/products/homesoho-nas/f2-221.html
 [2]: https://nixos.org/nixos/about.html